Bus Tours in Croatia

 Classic Croatia: 6 Days Capital to Coast

-Paul, traveled in June
+Maggie, traveled in April

 Modern coaches take you through Croatia's highlights, from Zagreb's Stone Gate to Split's Peristyle.
 Pula's amphitheater and Plitvice Lakes' waterfalls await in air-conditioned comfort.
 This six-day trip includes professional drivers and 3-star accommodations.